 Another big leap is the SSD.
 The new SSD and the special I/O of the next-gen consoles enable ultra-fast speed that wasn’t possible before.
 This opens a world of possibilities like bigger worlds, no load times, and streaming more data to GPU.
 All these things will transform the game designs, you will not have to face long elevator rides or go through long stairs (that served as loading screens).
 You can expect more Game-Changing concepts like Ratchet & Clank: Rift Apart’s portal system, with this you can travel from one location to another in an instant, this couldn’t have been possible without the PS5’s SSD & I/O.

 PlayStation has adopted a new strategy.
 They didn’t just focus on next-gen graphics and have the most TFLOPS to boast about.
 They put in a lot of effort into a better player experience too.
 The new DualSense controller packs new features like Adaptive Triggers and Haptic Feedback that reviewers have said makes a world of difference in player experience.
 I think more companies will follow suit of PlayStation and the major focus of Hardware companies will be to generate new experiences.

-There will be a plethora of good-looking games on PS5 and Xbox Series X. The launch games may not look as impressive and that is because they usually have 6–7 months to work on a console before launch.
+There will be a plethora of good-looking games on PS5 and Xbox Series X. On the marketplace, you can GGSel buy Xbox Game Pass subscription.
+The launch games may not look as impressive and that is because they usually have 6–7 months to work on a console before launch.
 So, you will definitely get a graphically amazing game as the console matures.
 This also opens the door for a radical change in gaming.
 New technology may help reimagine how we play or interact in games.
 Gabe Newell, the founder of Steam, has commented, ‘We’re way closer to The Matrix than people realize’ on the brain-computer interface.